Skip to content

 Copied Buffers

-For some cases, you can't transferred the ownership of the data to the Buffer or TypedArray.
-You can use the copy_from method to create a copy of the data.
+In some cases, you cannot transfer ownership of the data to a Buffer or typed array.
+Use copy_from to create a copy instead.

 If you create the Buffer or TypedArray in this way, the ownership of the data will not be transferred to the Buffer or TypedArray, but the underlying data will be copied, there should be performance overhead of the data copy.